cromelex/pages-garden/content/technology/self-hosting/google photos takeout.md

 The server will have to *chew* through all the photos and run all the different jobs, which might take a while.
 If you have specific hardware, like a gaming PC, you can set up an [[immich machine learning|Immich remote machine learning container]] to speed up the process.

 ## Don't forget to backup!
-If you are getting rid of Google Photos, make sure you set up backups to avoid any future regrets.
+If you are getting rid of Google Photos, make sure you [[backups|set up backups]] to avoid any future regrets.